faysalmahamud/gateway-for-quickpay-give/README.md

 == Installation ==

-1. Extract the `give-wp-quickpay.zip` to the `/wp-content/plugins/` directory
+1. Extract the `gateway-for-quickpay-give.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Give wp Donations -> settings -> payments gateway
 4. Enable Quick Pay